ipopop/cod_acc_sem2_02_water/pseudo-code-diagrams/water08.md

 ```
 BEGIN
-    FUNCTION is_numeric?(str)
+    FUNCTION is_numeric?(str : STRING) : BOOL
-        SET decimal_point_encountered to false
+        SET decimal_point_encountered : BOOL to false

-        FOR each character char and its index in str DO
+        FOR each character char : CHAR and its index : INT in str DO
             IF index is 0 AND char is '-'
                 CONTINUE to the next iteration
             ELSE IF char is '.'
 OR char is ',' AND decimal_point_encountered is false